-25. Unless otherwise agreed in writing by the Planning Authority, if one or more wind turbines fails to generate electricity for a continuous period of twelve months a scheme setting out how the relevant wind turbine(s) and associated infrastructure will be removed from the site and the ground restored shall be submitted for the written approval of the Planning Authority no later than one month after the date of expiry of the twelve month period.

-The approved scheme shall be implemented within six months of the date of its approval, to the satisfaction of the Planning Authority.
+22. If one or more turbine fails to generate electricity for a continuous period of 12 months, then unless otherwise agreed in writing by the Planning Authority, the Company shall by no later than the date of expiration of the 12 month period, submit a scheme to the Planning Authority setting out how the relevant turbine(s) and associated infrastructure will be removed from the site and the ground restored; and implement the approved scheme within six months of the date of its approval, all to the satisfaction of the Planning Authority.

-Reason: To ensure that any redundant wind turbine(s) are removed from Site, in the interests of safety, amenity and environmental protection.
+Reason: To ensure that any redundant wind turbine is removed from Site, in the interests of safety, amenity and environmental protection.

-26. No wind turbines shall be erected unless and until a scheme for aviation lighting for the Development has been submitted to, and approved by, the Planning Authority.
+23. No wind turbines shall be erected unless and until a scheme for aviation lighting for the Development has been submitted to, and approved by, the Planning Authority.
 The scheme shall include details of any aviation lighting required by Civil Aviation Authority and Ministry of Defence which is to be applied.